Manual Machining

 burrs

-A type of spindle nose in which the workholding device is held in place with cam-locks around its perimeter.
-Cam-lock spindle noses are often used on high-powered machines.
+A type of spindle nose that holds the workholding device in place with camlocks around its perimeter.
+Camlock spindle noses are often used on high-powered machines.

 carbide

-A common cutting tool material developed by combining carbon with chromium, tungsten, titanium, or other alloying elements.
-Carbide is used in metal cutting tools for its hardness and wear resistance.
+A common cutting tool material developed by combining carbon with a hard metal, such as titanium or tungsten.
+Carbide cutting tools are the most commonly used in the metal cutting industry.

 carriage handwheel

 A hand-cranked wheel that moves the lathe carriage back and forth along the ways, parallel to the workpiece.
-The cariage handwheel positions the cutting tool for turning operations.
+The carriage handwheel positions the cutting tool for turning operations.

 Cartesian coordinate system

-A system that describes the location of an object by numerically expressing its distance from a fixed position along three linear axes.
-Cartesian coordinates are used to direct machine tool movements.
+A numerical system that describes the location of an object by expressing its distance from a fixed position along three linear axes.
+The Cartesian coordinate system is used to properly align machining positions on a lathe.

 Using a center drill to make a tapered hole in the end of a part.
 Once a part is center-drilled, the center can support it using the tapered hole.